 • La Taiga Bar – A bright and modern cocktail bar with plasma TVs showing sports matches, live music twice a week and a crackling fire.
 It's popular with a slightly older crowd who aren't looking for a raucous night out.

 • If you're confident on reds, take the Bouc Blanc or Moretta Blanche back to the resort - they're usually quieter.

 • On Wednesdays, the slopes stay open for night skiing - ski till 8pm and then have dinner on the mountain.

-We’re all about giving you support, expertise and knowledge before, during and after your holiday - it’s what we do.
+We’re all about giving you support, expertise and info before, during and after your holiday – it’s what we do.
 Our service includes:

-- Ski Explorer app with maps, resort info and tips, snow reports, recommended routes and a friend finder.
+- Ski Explorer app with maps, resort info and tips as well as snow and weather reports.

 All our holidays include shared transfers to and from your accommodation.
 However, if you would prefer a private transfer, this can be added when booking.
 These are taken by car, 6-seater or minibus, depending on the number of people in your booking.